hondajohn88/aosp_le_zl1_system_core/init/readme.txt

 On the emulator, use the -bootchart <timeout> option to boot with bootcharting activated for <timeout> seconds.

-On a device:
+On a device, create /data/bootchart/start with a command like the following:

+  adb shell 'echo $TIMEOUT > /data/bootchart/start'

+Where the value of $TIMEOUT corresponds to the desired bootcharted period in seconds.
+Bootcharting will stop after that many seconds have elapsed.
+You can also stop the bootcharting at any moment by doing the following:

-  adb shell 'touch /data/bootchart/enabled'
+  adb shell 'echo 1 > /data/bootchart/stop'

-Don't forget to delete this file when you're done collecting data!
+Note that /data/bootchart/stop is deleted automatically by init at the end of the bootcharting.
+This is not the case with /data/bootchart/start, so don't forget to delete it when you're done collecting data.

 The log files are written to /data/bootchart/.
 A script is provided to retrieve them and create a bootchart.tgz file that can be used with the